elan-dcc/elan-dcc.github.io/content/en/researchers/internal/int_env.md

 # The internal environment: ELAN-GP data on the I-drive

-Research data from the ELAN-GP-datawarehouse is made available on the I-drive of the LUMC network.
-This drive is accessible to everyone with an appointment at the LUMC.
-The different subfolders on the I-drive are nót accessible to all, but shielded in such a way, that only the directly involved have access.
-For example: access to a research project folder with ELAN-GP data is restricted to the involved researchers only.
+Research data from the ELAN-GP data warehouse is made available on the I-drive of the LUMC network.
+While the I-drive is accessible to all LUMC staff, subfolders are restricted to authorised personnel directly involved in specific projects.
+For instance, access to a research project folder containing ELAN-GP data is limited to the designated researchers.

+## Data Source and Updates
-ELAN-GP research data is always a subset of the original data in the ELAN-datawarehouse, which resides on a remote server with our Trusted Third Party.
-This data is normally refreshed every 3 months.
-About 10% of the participating practices deliver their data every 6 months or yearly (this depends on the software used in these practices).
+ELAN-GP research data is a subset of the original data stored in the ELAN data warehouse, managed by STIZON, the trusted third party.
+The data is typically updated every three months.
+However, approximately 10% of participating practices provide updates every six months or annually, depending on their software capabilities.

-To acquire data from the ELAN-GP-datawarehouse, researchers should follow the steps described in ....
-Once the ELAN ticket has been approved and all necessary documents have been uploaded (amongst which the Data Transfer Agreement), the researcher can contact the DCC (Data Competence Centre).
-In the case of ELAN-GP-data this means that communication with the ELAN-GP-datamanager will be initiated.

-Although the coveted data should be thouroughly described in the ELAN-ticket and/or other documents, in reality there are always questions about the data, from both sides.
-Communication (mail, meetings) between the researcher and the datamanager is meant to dissolve any misunderstanding, so both parties have a clear understanding of which data is actually needed for the research project AND if it is possible to provide that data.

-Once this is all clear, the datamanager will construct a data set.
-A connection is made to the ELAN-GP-datawarehouse, which resides on a data server at STIZON (the trusted party which collects all the GP-data for us).
-This connection is (of course) secure.
-The data server hosts a Microsoft Azure Datawarehouse and by means of (Transact-)SQL the datamanager can compose the desired data.
-This data almost always comes in the form of multiple datafiles, i.e. a file for Episodes, another for Medication, and so on.
-After the data files have been constructed, it's time to transfer them to the LUMC-environment.
-This is done via a VPN-connection and, in case of large files, can take quite some time.
+## Steps to Request Data
+To access data from the ELAN-GP data warehouse, follow these steps:

+1. Follow the steps described [here]({{< relref "/researchers/overview_getting_started" >}} "Steps to initiate data analysis")
+1. Submit an ELAN ticket with a detailed description of the required data.
+1. Upload all necessary documents, including a signed Data Transfer Agreement (DTA).
+1. Once the ticket is approved, contact the Data Competence Centre (DCC), which will liaise with the ELAN-GP data manager.

+## Resolving Data Queries

+Although the requested data should be clearly described in the ELAN ticket, clarifications are often needed.
+The researcher and the data manager will communicate via email or meetings to ensure the dataset is accurately defined and feasible for the project.

+## Data Extraction and Transfer

+Once requirements are confirmed:

+- The data manager connects securely to the ELAN-GP data warehouse, hosted on a Microsoft Azure platform at STIZON.
+- Using Transact-SQL, the data manager extracts the required data, typically producing multiple files (e.g., episodes, medication).
+- The dataset is securely transferred to the LUMC environment via a VPN connection.
+For large files, this process may take significant time.

-When the data transfer has been completed, the ELAN-GP-datamanager will create a secure folder on the I-drive, in which the data is placed.
-Only researchers involved in the research project AND who have uploaded a signed Data Transfer Agreement, get access to the secure folder.
+Upon completing the transfer, the data manager creates a secure folder on the I-drive and places the data files there.
+Access to this folder is granted only to researchers involved in the project who have submitted a signed DTA.